erogenousbeef-zz/BigReactors/Roadmap.md

 - [ ] Refactor liquids using new Forge liquid interfaces

-- [ ] Make real liquids for yellorium & depleted yellorium
+### Make real liquids for yellorium & depleted yellorium
--- Liquids should flow
+- [ ] Making flowing-liquid blocks
--- [ ] Add MFR compatibility for drinking with a straw -- [ ] Add nasty side effects for going near pools of yellorium
+- [ ] Add MFR compatibility for drinking with a straw
+- [ ] Add nasty side effects for going near pools of yellorium

 - [ ] RedNet integration
--- Do I have to do more than just provide a plain redstone interface implementation?
+	  Do I have to do more than just provide a plain redstone interface implementation?

-- [ ] Liquid interface blocks, so fuel can be pumped into/out of a reactor as a liquid -- Maybe do this per-fuel-column?
+- [ ] Liquid interface blocks, so fuel can be pumped into/out of a reactor as a liquid Maybe do this per-fuel-column?

 - [ ] ComputerCraft integration!